PRESCRIBING INFORMATION (PI)

 ADVERSE REACTIONS: See Summary of Product Characteristics for full information on adverse reactions.
 Common and serious adverse reactions are included here.
 Adverse events usually occur within the first few days following injection and are generally transient, but may persist for several months or, rarely, longer.
 Local muscle weakness represents the expected pharmacological action.
 Localised pain, tenderness and/or bruising may be associated with the injection.
 Fever and flu syndrome have been reported.

 Blepharospasm/Hemifacial Spasm – very common: eyelid ptosis; common: punctate keratitis, lagophthalmos, dry eye, photophobia, eye irritation and lacrimation increase, ecchymosis, irritation, face oedema; uncommon: dizziness, facial paresis, facial palsy, keratitis, ectropion, diplopia, entropion, visual disturbance and vision blurred, rash/dermatitis, fatigue; rare: eyelid oedema; very rare: corneal ulceration, corneal epithelium defect, corneal perforation.
 Cervical Dystonia – very common: dysphagia, muscular weakness, pain; common: rhinitis, upper respiratory tract infection, dizziness, hypertonia, hypoaesthesia, somnolence, headache, dry mouth, nausea, musculoskeletal stiffness and musculoskeletal soreness, asthenia, influenza-like illness, malaise; uncommon: diplopia, eyelid ptosis, dyspnoea, dysphonia, pyrexia.
 Focal spasticity of the upper limb in paediatric patients – Common: upper respiratory tract infection, nausea, muscular weakness, injection site pain.
 Focal spasticity of lower limb in paediatric patients – Common: rash, injection site pain, gait disturbance, ligament sprain, skin abrasion.
-Focal upper limb spasticity associated with stroke in adult patients – Common: hypertonia, ecchymosis, purpura, pain in extremity, muscle weakness, injection site pain, pyrexia, influenza-like illness, injection site haemorrhage, injection site irritation; Uncommon: depression, insomnia, hypoaesthesia, headache, paraesthesia, incoordination, amnesia, vertigo, orthostatic hypotension, nausea, oral paraesthesia, dermatitis, pruritis, rash, arthralgia, bursitis, asthenia, pain, injection site hypersensitivity, malaise, peripheral oedema.
-Focal lower limb spasticity associated with stroke in adult patients – Common: rash, arthralgia, musculoskeletal stiffness, muscular weakness, peripheral oedema, fall.
+Focal upper limb spasticity in adult patients – Common: nausea, pain in extremity, muscular weakness, fatigue, peripheral oedema.
+Focal lower limb spasticity in adult patients – Common: rash, arthralgia, musculoskeletal stiffness, muscular weakness, peripheral oedema, fall.
 Primary hyperhidrosis of the axillae – Very common: injection site pain; Common: headache, paraesthesia, hot flushes, hyperhidrosis (non axillary sweating), abnormal skin odour, pruritus, subcutaneous nodule, alopecia, pain in extremity, pain, injection site oedema, injection site haemorrhage, injection site hypersensitivity, injection site irritation, asthenia, injection site reactions; Uncommon: nausea, muscular weakness, myalgia, arthropathy.
 Chronic migraine – Common: headache, migraine including worsening of migraine, facial paresis, eyelid ptosis, pruritus, rash, neck pain, myalgia, musculoskeletal pain, muscle spasms, muscle tightness, muscular weakness, injection site pain; uncommon: eyelid oedema, dysphagia, pain of skin, pain in jaw.
 Overactive bladder – Very common: urinary tract infection, dysuria; Common: bacteriuria, urinary retention, pollakiuria, leukocyturia, residual urine volume.
 Adult urinary incontinence due to neurogenic detrusor overactivity – Very common: urinary tract infection, bacteriuria, residual urine volume, urinary retention; Common: insomnia, constipation, muscular weakness, muscle spasm, haematuria, bladder diverticulum, dysuria, fatigue, gait disturbance, autonomic dysreflexia, fall.
 Paediatric neurogenic detrusor overactivity – Very common: bacteriuria; Common: urinary tract infection, leukocyturia, haematuria.

 LEGAL CLASSIFICATION: POM